open-feature/java-sdk-contrib/tools/junit-openfeature/README.md

 #### Setting a different domain

-You can define an own domain on the test-class-level with `@OpenFeatureDefaultDomain` like:
+You can define your own domain on the test-class-level with `@OpenFeatureDefaultDomain` like:

 ```java
 @OpenFeatureDefaultDomain("domain")